Top 5 Reasons to Love Washington, DC in Spring and Summer

 The Washington Nationals are back in season.
 Throughout the year, proud fans wave flags from their homes and balconies and wear team apparel.
 Once Spring rolls around, fans are heading to the stadium to enjoy the game outdoor.
 The stadium hosts events and festivals between games, so even non-sports lovers get in on the action.

 You don’t have to be a pro baseball fan to enjoy sports in DC.
 With spring, parks begin to fill up with impromptu soccer games and other sports, while bikers take to the streets.

-Rock Creek Park may be the most well known spot for hiking in DC, but other neighborhoods have their share of trails as well.
-Suburban spots in Virginia, including Great Falls and Catoctin Mountain Park are just a couple of favorite places for DC locals to get out of the city and into nature.
+Rock Creek Park may be the most well-known spot for hiking in DC, but other neighborhoods have their share of trails as well.
+Suburban spots in Virginia, including Great Falls and Catoctin Mountain Park, are just a couple of favorite places for DC locals to get out of the city and into nature.
 Many spots are less than an hour away and make for a great day trip or weekend getaway without having to go too far from home.

 - Farmer’s Markets

 The city offers easily accessible Farmer’s Markets all over, from Columbia Heights to Georgetown.
 Often held on weekends in parks and parking lots, Farmer’s Markets make it easy to get your fruits and vegetables in a city that enjoys healthy eating options.
 Bring your own bag and try new things from farms in nearby Virginia.
-Many Farmer’s Markets also offer live music and pre-made food so that you can get the ambience of a county fair without leaving your neighborhood.
+Many Farmer’s Markets also offer live music and pre-made food so that you can get the ambiance of a county fair without leaving your neighborhood.